alcrene/valconfig/README.md

 - It should be easy to read.
 - It should be easy to extend.

-*Validating config* came about to fulfill these needs for scientific programming, which is a bit of an extreme case: On the one hand, scientists are not professional programmers, so the system needs to be so simple that it needs no documentation at all.
+*Validating config* came about to fulfill these needs for **scientific programming**, which is a bit of an extreme case: On the one hand, scientists are not professional programmers, so the system needs to be so simple that it needs no documentation at all.
 On the other hand, they are also constantly developing new methods, and so also need to be able to add new configuration options and new variable types.
-Moreover, most users of lab-scale projects are also possible contributors to those projects.
-**We therefore need to allow users to set local configuration options without breaking others’ config, and without requiring anything more complicated than an `git push`.**
-(Local configuration may include whether to use a GPU, where to save data/figures, MPI flags, etc.)
+Moreover, code is often shared (at least within a group) between users with different machines and different needs.
+A key use of config objects in a scientific context are specifying machine-local settings, like enabling the GPU, defining paths for data and figures, or defining MPI flags.

 Thus we needed a way to

 - Set version-controlled defaults, that are packaged with the repository.
 - Make it easy to know what the configurable options are.
 - Make it easy to change those options, without touching the defaults.

+And we want to that with nothing more complicated than a `git push`.

 In addition, projects often depend on other projects, so we need a way to set *their* options as well.
+Ideally all within the same configuration file.

 Finally, not all parameters are strings or simple numerical values.
 Some might need to be cast to NumPy arrays; others might need to be pre-processed, or checked for